 The crochet used in this piece is from my Aunt Geneviève who taught me to crochet when I was 7 years old.
 I have great memories of her as she was very jovial and had a great sense of humor.
 Aunt Genny was a woman who was always crafting in crochet.
 I was amazed as a child watching her, because she could sit and make while holding a conversation and barely looking at what was going on in her hands.
 She made blankets, throws, pillows, and such using various crochet patterns.

 Collaboration With Aunt Genny

-The center of the installation is this crochet that marries my Aunt Genny's work of 1970's with my crochet 2021.
+The center of the installation is my crochet, the use of her original work and materials marry my Aunt Genny's work of 1970's with my crochet 2021.

 Sulfur Studios Main Gallery,